-- Reduces the original number of isolation/quarantine rooms from 850 to 600, but extends the duration of the sheltering program an additional two to three months to facilitate rehousing; and - Brings new case management services and re-housing assistance to participants.
+- Reduces the original number of isolation/quarantine rooms from 850 to 600, but extends the duration of the sheltering program through September.
+The Board of Supervisors discussed extending some facilities through the end of the year due to the current situation with COVID-19. - The plan seeks to facilitate re-housing and brings new case management services and rehousing assistance to participants.